Biden, Lapid agree to stop Iran nuke program, differ on how

 “Your visit to Saudi Arabia is important for Israel and for the region,” Lapid added.
 “For our security and for the future prosperity of the Middle East.”

-The president will visit Saudi Arabia after calling the kingdom a “pariah” nation as a candidate and releasing a U.S. intelligence finding last year that showed the kingdom's defacto leader, Mohammed bin Salman, likely approved the 2018 killing of of Jamal Khashoggi, a U.S.-based writer.
+The president will visit Saudi Arabia after calling the kingdom a “pariah” nation as a presidential candidate and releasing a U.S. intelligence finding last year that showed the kingdom's de facto leader, Mohammed bin Salman, likely approved the 2018 killing of of Jamal Khashoggi, a U.S.-based writer.

 “I always bring up human rights,” Biden said at the news conference.
 “But my position on Khashoggi has been so clear.
 If anyone doesn’t understand it, in Saudi Arabia or anywhere else, then they haven’t been around for a while.”
 He did not reiterate his position.

-Thursday's appearances with the Israeli prime minister could also provide a boost to Lapid, who is serving in an interim capacity until elections in November, Israel's fifth in less than four years.
-Lapid's main opponent is former Prime Minister Benjamin Netanyahu, and the joint appearance with Biden could help burnish his credentials as a statesman and leader.
+Thursday's appearances with Lapid could provide a boost to Israeli prime minister, who is serving in an interim capacity until elections in November, the fifth in less than four years.
+His main opponent is former Prime Minister Benjamin Netanyahu, and Lapid's joint appearance with Biden could help burnish his credentials as a statesman and leader.
+Biden met briefly behind closed doors with Netanyahu, with whom who he's had a rocky relationship.

 Biden and Lapid also participated in a virtual summit with India and the United Arab Emirates, a collection of countries called the I2U2.
 The United Arab Emirates announced it will help finance a $2 billion project supporting agriculture in India.

-Biden met briefly with Netanyahu, with whom who he's had a rocky relationship.
-Netanyahu is vying to come back to power in the upcoming elections

-The president also received Israel's top civilian honor, the Presidential Medal of Honor, from President Isaac Herzog.
+The president was also honored with Israel's top civilian honor, the Presidential Medal of Honor, from President Isaac Herzog.

-Biden also planned to meet with U.S. athletes participating in the Maccabiah Games.
+Biden finished his day with a stop at Jerusalem's Teddy Stadium to greet U.S. athletes competing in the Maccabiah Games.
 Also known as the “Jewish Olympics,” it’s the country’s largest sporting event and held every four years for Israeli and Jewish athletes from all over world.

 Megerian reported from Washington.
-Associated Press writers Josef Federman in Jerusalem and Darlene Superville in Washington contributed to this report.
+Associated Press writers Josef Federman in Jerusalem, Amir Vahdat in Tehran and Darlene Superville and Zeke Miller in Washington contributed to this report.

 Credit: Atef Safadi

-Note: This story has been corrected to reflect that President Joe Biden was the first American president to fly directly from Israel to Jeddah, Saudi Arabia.